 The key to a healthy African Grey Parrot is a healthy diet, physical stimulation, and mental stimulation.
 If you provide the right food and a clean cage, the African Grey Parrot should be healthy.

-That being said, you do need to take the bird to an exotic vet annual checkup.
+That being said, you do need to take the bird to an exotic animal vet for an annual checkup.
 In a best case scenario, you should only pay between $100 and $250 a year for your parrot’s health care.
 You shouldn’t have to pay for it monthly, unless it is old or sick.

 The obvious monthly expense is the African Grey Parrot’s food.
 The average monthly grocery bill for your African Grey Parrot is between $45 and $70 a month.
 This is about the same price as feeding a cat or dog per month, maybe less for larger dog breeds.